kanhaiya04/ShipEZ/README.md

 # ShipEZ

-One stop solution for Mangining and Shipping products.
+One stop solution for Managing Warehouses and Shipping products.

 ## Installation